bookingcom/bpfink/docs/build.md

 Generally speaking if you install bcc and bcc works you should be able to compile bpflink [See how to install bcc](https://github.com/iovisor/bcc/blob/master/INSTALL.md)

-In the future we may add a build pipeline to build different version of the BPF program.
+In the future we may add a build pipeline to build a different version of the BPF program.

 ```bash
 cd bpfink